Note: Mac users can easily type German characters using the "Option" key. See item 6 below.

 e) You should now see a small keyboard icon on the lower right part of your display, just to the left of the System Tray and just to the right of the "EN" English keyboard indicator (Fig 1 below).
 Alternatively, if you have the Microsoft Language Bar open, it will be at the top of your display (Fig 2 below).
 You need to select the "United States - International" option.

 5. Use DeKey.
-For Windows Vista and XP users, we offer DeKey, a free utility that makes it much easier to type German characters using the Alt key.
-For example, Alt + s = ß or Alt + a = ä.
+For Windows users (from XP on), we offer DeKey, a free utility that makes it much easier to type German characters using the right Alt key.
+For example, right Alt + s = ß or right Alt + a = ä.

 Download DeKey from this site.